tzhukov/chatapp/chatapp.md

 3. The frontend exchanges the code for an access token (JWT) and a refresh token.
 4. The user sends a message from the Vue.js frontend, attaching the JWT to the Authorization header.
 5. The frontend makes a POST request to the Golang backend.
-6. The Golang backend validates the JWT, and upon success, persists the message to the database and publishes the message payload to the chat-messages Kafka topic.
+6. The Golang backend validates the JWT and, upon success, assigns a server-side UUID + timestamp and publishes only to the chat-messages Kafka topic (no immediate persistence).
 7. The Golang service also has a consumer running in parallel that listens to the chat-messages topic.
-8. Upon receiving a message from Kafka, the consumer broadcasts the message to all connected WebSocket clients.
+8. Upon receiving a message from Kafka, the consumer broadcasts the message to all connected WebSocket clients and then persists it to MongoDB (eventual consistency for REST POST which now returns 202 Accepted).

 ## **4\.
 Interface Definitions**